Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Give a custom item defined in customitems.txt to a player (give)
     - Reload config (reload)
     - Rename items, supports lore (rename)
-    - Ring players to get their attention (ring)
     - Remove a players /home block (rmhomeblock)
     - Run an action defined in customactions.txt (runaction)
     - Search for homes in a given radius, hooking into Essentials (searchhomes)